top of page

 Top tips for saving money on the weekly shop

 Many of us are already “chefs in the making”, coming up with different (and yummy) ways to make our meals go further.
-Here are some top tips:
+Here are some top tips we might want to try to level up our cooking skills.

 • Using vegetables (such as grated carrots) or adding green lentils into mince, to make the mince go further.

-• Increasing the portion size of veggies on the side as meat tends to be more expensive.
+• Increasing the portion size of veggies on the side as a substitute to meat which is more expensive.

 • If possible, go vegetarian for a couple of nights a week - or try Meatless Monday recipes!